Comparison of Best Global Boundary Data Providers – June 2026

 Which provider offers the widest global coverage of postal boundaries?

-GeoPostcodes offers the widest global coverage: postal and ZIP boundaries for 247 countries, including hard-to-source geographies like China, Japan, or Brazil.
+GeoPostcodes offers the widest global coverage with postal and ZIP code boundaries for 247 countries, including hard-to-source geographies like China, Japan, and Brazil.

 How often is GeoPostcodes updated compared to other boundary datasets?

-GeoPostcodes is constantly kept up-to-date by a team of experts with more than 15 years of GIS experience.
+GeoPostcodes is kept up-to-date by a team of experts with more than 15 years of GIS experience, with regular dataset refreshes across all 247 countries to reflect the world’s changing geography.

 Why should businesses choose GeoPostcodes over Esri or HERE Maps?